gilmore-lab/sex-differences-project/protocol/test-session-protocol.md

 Conduct the implied verbal consent.

->"*Welcome to this study.
-You could read the summary explanation of this study and click next button to move to the next page.
-There is one thing I want to highlight: your participation is voluntary and you may decide to stop at any time.
-You do not have to answer any questions that you do not want to answer. *"

-Optional: You may say to the participant or have them read the following text:

-"You are being invited to participate in a research study.
+>"*Welcome.
+Today you are going to participate in a set of questionnaires, two computer visual tasks and a few vision screening measures.

--	The purpose of this voluntary research study is to investigate how human beings perceive motion in an experimental setting.
-The results of this research study will help scientists gain a deeper understanding of what contributes to individual differences in motion perception, and whether or how motion perception is correlated with other aspects of life.
--	You will complete one computer-based surveys.
-Then, you will complete two short computer tasks in which you will attempt to detect motion on a computer screen.
--	All questionnaire and computer task data you provide will be saved using a numeric code.
-No information about your identity or how to contact you will be saved with the data.
--	If you are participating as part of the Psychology Subject Pool, you will receive course credit for participation as specified in the syllabus provided by your instructor.
-This means you will get 1 credit for participating this research.
-Alternative means for earning this course credit are available as specified in the syllabus.

-If you have questions, complaints, or concerns about the research, you could contact principal investigator Yiming Qian or her advisor Rick Gilmore.
-If you have questions regarding your rights as a research subject or concerns regarding your privacy, you could contact the Office for Research Protections.

 Your participation is voluntary and you may decide to stop at any time.
 You do not have to answer any questions that you do not want to answer.

-Clicking the "Next” button implies two things: (1) that you are at least 18 years of age, and (2) you voluntarily consent to participate in the research.
-Thank you!"
+You will receive course credit for your participation.
+You may review the consent form on the screen in front of you.
+Do you have any questions?*"

 Once the consent is complete (It means the participant clicks to the next page), say:

 >"*Great.
-Now we'd like to move on to the vision screening test.
+Now we'd like to move on to the first vision screening test.
 Could you stand behind this line?*"

 ### Complete pattern visual acuity testing